-Melody is a Managing Director in our New York office where she leads strategic communications work, building integrated earned, own and paid media campaigns for advocacy and corporate clients.
+Melody Meyer is a Managing Director in Bully Pulpit Interactive's (BPI) New York office, where she leads strategic communications work by building integrated earned, owned, and paid media campaigns for advocacy and corporate clients.

 In 2018, Melody built her own communications and media consulting practice, working with clients whose work changes the world for better.
 She built and managed the PR network for the TIME’S UP Legal Defense fund, which provides support for those speaking out against workplace sexual harassment and assault.

 Prior to her client work, Melody ran communications at two nonprofit advocacy organizations – one focused on education reform in the U.S. and another supporting international impact investing.
 She coordinated a national advocacy campaign and ran all communications for parent-led lawsuits in New York, New Jersey, and Minnesota fighting education laws that disadvantage students in low-income schools.
 In impact investing, Melody worked with industry pioneers at the Rockefeller Foundation and in the U.S., U.K., and E.U. governments to bring impact investing into the mainstream – by sharing research, educating reporters, and launching the world’s premier convening for impact investors from financial companies, large-scale philanthropies, and government.